ghga-de/hexkit/.readme_generation/readme_template.md

 ### Usage:

-A template YAML for configuring the service can be found at [`./example_config.yaml`](./example_config.yaml).
+A template YAML file for configuring the service can be found at [`./example_config.yaml`](./example_config.yaml).
 Please adapt it, rename it to `.$shortname.yaml`, and place it in one of the following locations:
 - in the current working directory where you execute the service (on Linux: `./.$shortname.yaml`)
 - in your home directory (on Linux: `~/.$shortname.yaml`)

-The config yaml will be automatically parsed by the service.
+The config YAML file will be automatically parsed by the service.

 **Important: If you are using containers, the locations refer to paths within the container.**

-All parameters mentioned in the [`./example_config.yaml`](./example_config.yaml) could also be set using environment variables or file secrets.
+All parameters mentioned in the [`./example_config.yaml`](./example_config.yaml) can also be set using environment variables or file secrets.

 For naming the environment variables, just prefix the parameter name with `${shortname}_`, e.g. for the `host` set an environment variable named `${shortname}_host`